 - Support stockings/Compression Hose — Put these babies on first thing in the morning and wear them until bedtime to help prevent fluid pooling in the legs and feet.

 - Elevate Legs — Whenever possible, put those feet up.

 - Periodic Movement — Similarly, regular movement such as a short brisk walk will help keep blood flowing and prevent clots.

-- Shifting Weight — If you must stand for prolonged periods, shift weight on each leg from side to side.
+- Shifting Weight — If you must stand for prolonged periods, shift your weight on each leg from side to side.
 Incorporate a chair into your new routine for occasional sitting.

 - Weight Management — Try to stay within weight gain guidelines outlined by your caregiver.
 The less you gain, the less you will need to carry around.

 - Keep Stools Soft — At all costs, try to avoid straining during defecation by keeping your stools soft.
 Stay well hydrated, eat extra fiber, and use a stool softener like Colace.
 For flare-ups, soothe with witch hazel pads or hemorrhoid medication.
-For any medications, use as advised by your practitioner.
+For any medications, use them as advised by your practitioner.

 Remember to mention any concerns you have to your caregiver.

 - WebMD - Varicose Veins